UPPMAX/uppmax_intro_day_1/docs/sessions/evaluation.md

 - I can create a bash script
 - I can schedule a job
 - I can conclude which UPPMAX cluster best suits my needs
+- I can find the hardware specifications of an UPPMAX cluster
 - I can find where to apply for NAISS resources
 - I can find other UPPMAX courses